 , which supports blood vessel tone.
 The supplement also includes a combination of herbs that support sexual health.

-While you may think vitamins are harmless, they can have drug interactions and you can overdose on some types. it’s always a good idea to contact your doctor whenever you start taking a new vitamin.
+While you may think vitamins are harmless, they can have drug interactions and you can overdose on some types. it’s always a good idea to contact your primary doctor or health practitioner whenever you start taking a new vitamin or begin a new supplement routine.
 Your doctor will be able to advice you further on the best course of action to take to help you achieve a sex life you desire.